xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

   - linux
 position: hidden
 ---
-## A new virtual..
+## A new way to try out IOS-XR..
-A new platform called 'IOS XRv (64-bit)' will appear from IOS XR 6.1.1 onwards.
+An 'IOS XRv (64-bit)' image will appear from IOS XR 6.1.1 onwards.
 This is the successor to the previous IOS XRv (32-bit) QNX based virtual platform.
-The new platform is based on the latest IOS XR OS which is built on 64-bit Wind River Linux, and has amongst many other changes, a separate Adminplane and complete access to the underlying linux environment.
+It is based on the latest IOS XR OS which is built on 64-bit Wind River Linux, and has amongst many other changes, a separate Adminplane and complete access to the underlying linux environment.

 ## Linux and XR 6.0.0+